 Make it easier: Skip the crossover lunge.

-Stand in a doorway or near a wall or other support you can hold.
-Grip the door jamb and lift your right leg a few inches off the ground.
-Send hips back, and engaging your left glute, lower into a single-leg squat, using the door jamb for support.
-Straighten your leg and return to standing, using the door jamb to help.
+Stand in a doorway, near a wall, next to a secure chair, or other support you can hold.
+Grip the chair (or support) with right hand and lift right leg a few inches off the ground.
+Send hips back and, engaging your left glute, lower into a single-leg squat, using the chair for support.
+Straighten your leg and return to standing, using the chair to help.
+Repeat on other side.

 Make it harder: Perform a single-leg squat without the support.